 Your child will also be given corticosteroids (prednisolone or equivalent) for a period of time before and after treatment with Zolgensma.
 The length of time that corticosteroids will be given to your child following Zolgensma treatment will vary depending on liver enzyme values and other signs and symptoms, and will be decided by your child's doctor.
-This period will be a minimum of 2 months.
+This period will be a minimum of 2 months, and can be up to 1 year or longer.